Blog·Manual

 Step 3.
 Drying in a tumble dryer

-After the initial waxing, the rope needs to be dried and heated in a tumble dryer - without adding any water or steam.
+After the initial waxing, dry the rope in a tumble dryer using heat only.

 After drying, the rope should feel dry to the touch before moving on to singeing and wiping.